ner0-m/elsa/docs/guides/python_guide/backward_projection.md

 plt.show()
 ```

-Uh, that kind of looks like the original phantom, but that is quite blurry.
+Uh, that kind of looks like the original phantom, but it is quite blurry.
 What can we do about
 that?
-From an engineering point of view, this image needs deblurring, which can be achieved through
+From an engineering point of view, this image needs deblurring, which can be achieved in
 many different ways, such as filtering.
 However, let us step back again and look at the bigger
 picture.